navyakk03/end-to-end-retail-sales-analytics/README.md

 📂 Dataset:
 Due to GitHub file size limits, only a sample of the dataset is uploaded.
 The full dataset was used locally for analysis.
+The full dataset can be accessed from:
+- Kaggle: Online Retail Dataset

 2️⃣ Business Problem